-PLEASE NOTE: This syllabus is representative of a typical term.
-Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from term to term.
+PLEASE NOTE: This syllabus represents a recent semester.
+Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.

-Description
+Course Description

-The Independent Study Project (ISP) is a self-designed research project offering students the opportunity to undertake a personally significant and independent investigation, which highlights the regional and cultural reality that can only be encountered during a study abroad experience.
-The ISP is the academic component in which the student most directly applies the concepts. skills, tools, and techniques of experience-based learning articulated through the Research Methods and Ethics course and the thematic courses, while enabling students to further integrate their language skills and the contacts they have developed in the homestay and in the broader community.
-Each student will plan, develop, and independently undertake a research project, with the advice and guidance of the academic director and an ISP Advisor-a local academic and/or health or humanitarian aid professional.
+The ISP is the academic component in which the student most directly applies the concepts, skills, tools, and techniques of experience-based learning articulated through the Research Methods and Ethics course and the thematic courses, while enabling students to further integrate their language skills and the contacts they have developed in the homestay and in the broader community.
+Each student will plan, develop, and independently undertake a research project, with the advice and guidance of the academic director and an ISP Advisor-a local with expertise in the chosen area of study.
 The topic of study may be anything of interest to the student, within the scope of the program and the immediate region, and is usually developed out of lectures, discussions, field visits, and educational excursions.
 The final project should provide material evidence of student capability in utilizing appropriate methodologies and in synthesizing experiences in the host culture.
 Students are expected to complete 120 hours of field-based (non-archival, non-library) research on their topic, submit a substantial written paper, and deliver an accompanying oral presentation.
 It is not uncommon for ISPs to strongly contribute to the student's choice of subject for graduate studies or professional career.